Bobbin: Electrical

-Bobbins in these applications may be made of thermoplastic or thermosetting materials (for example, phenolics).
-This plastic often has to have a TÜV, UL, or other regulatory agency flammability rating for safety reasons.
+Bobbins in these applications may be made of thermoplastic or thermosetting materials (for example, phenolics); this plastic often has to have a TÜV, UL, or other regulatory agency flammability rating for safety reasons.

+Furniture

+Bobbin furniture (also known as spool furniture) is a style of table or chair with lathe-turned legs.

 Miscellaneous applications

 Bobbins are also used for fly tying and tidy storage without tangles.